How Do You Paint Mobile Home Walls: A Comprehensive Guide

 • Mild Detergent: A gentle cleaner to remove dirt and grime without damaging the wall material.

-• Soft Cloths: For wiping down the walls and ensuring they are clean before painting.
+• Soft Cloths: For wiping down the walls to ensure cleanliness before painting.

 • Bucket and Sponge: Useful for applying the cleaning solution and rinsing the walls.